 As a leader, I believe that all actions must come from a place of service.
 I strive to be a dynamic, innovative, calm, and present leader who listens to understand, and guides with a steady gaze forward.
 I believe that a diversity of perspectives, backgrounds and experiences must be a priority as we build upon our rich dance legacies and history towards an equitable and inclusive future.
 To that end, I work to create an environment where students, faculty, and staff feel safe, supported, challenged, and inspired.
 Collaboration is the root of my mission and is ever present in my leadership.
 Dance is a field that relies on the work of others, it is impossible to create dance in a vacuum and equally impossible to lead from a place of absolutes.
-I am currently serving at Associate Chair and Dance Program Coordinator at University of South Carolina.
+I am currently serving at Associate Chair and Director of Dance at University of South Carolina.
 In addition, my time on the Board of Directors of the International Association of Dance Medicine and Science, and as director of the Snowy Range Summer Dance Festival, has given me hands-on experience in strategic planning, budgetary considerations, marketing and securing dance company contracts.

 My Five Pillars of Academic Leadership: